icaruszhu/chen/about.md

 ## Chen Wei Zhu
 - Lecturer in Law  (College of Arts and Law, University of Birmingham)
-- Yet Another Legal Academic (who loves emacs... )
+- Yet Another Legal Academic (who is addicted to Emacs... )

 ### Qualification
 - LLB (SISU, Shanghai)